ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/ParameterID_structs.rst

 FluxMap data struct
 ===================

-This struct bundles all necessary information for the fluxmaps of the OnlineID state.
+This struct bundles all necessary information for the flux maps of the OnlineID state.

 .. doxygenstruct:: uz_ParaID_FluxMapsData_t
   :members: